Stefen Romero: Tohoku Rakuten Golden Eagles

 On January 27, 2020, Romero signed with the Rakuten Golden Eagles of Nippon Professional Baseball(NPB).
 On February 15, 2020, he held press conference.
 On the year, Romero slashed .272/.354/.539 with 24 home runs and 63 RBI for Rakuten.
-On December 2, 2020, he became a free agent.
+On December 2, he became a free agent.

-Second stint with the Buffaloes
+Orix Buffaloes (second stint)

 On January 8, 2021, Romero signed a one-year contract to return to the Orix Buffaloes of NPB.
 Due to the influence of COVID-19, he was in a situation where his family could not come to Japan and lived away from his family.
 The Buffaloes acknowledged his desire to prioritize his family and he decided to leave the team on August 3.

 Los Angeles Dodgers

 On February 12, 2022, Romero signed a minor league contract with the Los Angeles Dodgers.
 After beginning the season with the Triple-A Oklahoma City Dodgers he was added to the major league roster on June 22.
-He was designated for assignment on June 25, without appearing in a game.
-He played in 30 games for Oklahoma City, hitting .265/.353/.431 with 3 home runs and 22 RBI before he was placed on the injured list on July 9 and stayed there the rest of the season.
-He elected free agency on November 10, 2022.
+Romero was designated for assignment on June 25, without appearing in a game.
+He cleared waivers and was sent outright to Triple-A Oklahoma City on June 27.
+Romero played in 30 games for Oklahoma City, hitting .265/.353/.431 with three home runs and 22 RBI before he was placed on the injured list on July 9 and stayed there the rest of the season.
+He elected free agency following the season on November 10.

 Diablos Rojos del México

 On March 6, 2023, Romero signed with the Diablos Rojos del México of the Mexican League.
+In 36 games for México, he slashed .322/.403/.568 with eight home runs and 28 RBI.

+Romero was placed on the reserve list on March 23, 2024, and did not appear in a game for the team.
+The Diablos would go on to win the Serie del Rey.
+Romero retired from professional baseball on November 19.